JingboYang/leetcode-evaluation-infrastructure/README.md

 ## Basics
-For example, we solve [*Problem 504.
-Base 7*] (https://leetcode.com/problems/base-7/) using this framework.
+For example, we solve [Problem 504.
+Base 7](https://leetcode.com/problems/base-7/) using this framework.
+Alternatively, this file is included [here](problems/q504_base7.py).

 ```python
 def convertToBase7(self, num):